abrt/abrt.github.io/_posts/2017-01-24-new-abrt-feature.markdown

 to parse the `kdump.conf` file at any location, so the plugin can be used from a container.

-Tha last of the new main features is added support for JavaScript report type.
+The last of the new main features is added support for JavaScript report type.
 At the moment the only supported JavaScript Engine is V8 and the only supported ABRT type is Node.js.
 Support for next JavaScript engines will be added in the future.